 Once the 20-week programme has completed the information will be securely destroyed.
 You have a right to object to information being used in this way.
 You also have several other information rights.
 See our main privacy policy for more information.

-To find out more or to register your choice to opt out, please visit nhs.uk/your-nhs-data-matters
+To find out more or to register your choice to opt out, please visit Choose if data from your health records is shared for research and planning - NHS